 Sometimes an intervention is necessary, but it’s also possible to convince a benzo addict to enter treatment by having a productive one-on-one conversation.
 Do your best to express your deep, sympathetic concern without judgment.
 Many people struggling with addiction suffer from low self-esteem and may react negatively if they perceive that they are being judged.

-If your first attempt to convince them to enter rehab is unsuccessful, don’t quit trying.
+If your first attempt to convince them to enter benzodiazepine rehab is unsuccessful, don’t quit trying.
 Addictions are hard to overcome, and gentle persistence on your behalf is a crucial step towards initiating the recovery process.
 If you are seeking help with benzodiazepine withdrawal, Lake Arrowhead Recovery Center is here for you.

 Center for Disease Control and Prevention.
 Understanding the Epidemic.
 2018.